spacetelescope/jupyterhub-deploy/doc/DEPLOYMENT.md

 - `terraform init`
 - Copy _your-cluster.tfvars.template_ to _deploymentName.tfvars_ and edit the contents
 - `terraform apply -var-file=deploymentName.tfvars` (this will take a while...)

-### Setup roles for accessing the secrets repository

-The _**aws-codecommit-secrets**_ subdirectory contains configuration files that setup roles for accessing for a private AWS CodeCommit repository.
-This repository will contain secrets for the EKS cluster, JupyterHub proxy, and MAST authentication.

-[**TODO: INCLUDE TERRAFORM INSTRUCTIONS**]

-Instructions for populating this repository will be provided later.

 # Hubploy